tobi12345/tictacto-mc/README.md

 - a second worker executes the logic
 - the state is stored on the client and send with every request
   - in the future this should be moved to a persistent storage on the backend or made in to a JWT so only the backend can modify it
+  - or the author should read more about mc and state :D

 ````